 BILL STENROSS is lover of the tactics and underdog stories in soccer.
 He is a co-editor of The Complete Darkness, publisher at Byline Press, LLC, and the gameday editor for Fiftyfive.one.

 KYLE ELIASON is a former writer and editor for the late independent Minnesota Twins program GameDay.
-He has also written for the Twins’ official program, as well as for NCAA.com covering college football and basketball.
-A Minnesota United season ticket holder, Eliason began writing about soccer in 2015 for Northern Pitch.
-Among other duties, he serves as FiftyFive.One’s beat writer for Minneapolis City SC.
+He has also written for the Minnesota Twins, NCAA, NPSL , and Top Drawer Soccer.
+A Minnesota United season-ticket holder, Eliason began writing about soccer in 2015 for Northern Pitch.
+Among other duties, he serves as FiftyFive.One’s NPSL editor, and beat writer for Minneapolis City SC.

 Alex Schieferdecker is a New Yorker who went to school in Minnesota and got hooked on Minnesota United FC.
 He now lives in Philadelphia, where he's studying city planning at the University of Pennsylvania.

 KATE SOPHIA was the star keeper in her fourth grade recess league and the first girl to be selected as keeper in after school soccer.
 She retired from play and became a casual fan until the 2014 United playoff game against the Strikers, when her appetite for local soccer became insatiable.
 She is also known for her undying loyalty to the Oxford comma.